WHO WE ARE

 The Eastern Michigan Council (EMC) is composed of local leagues of the American Business Women's Association.
 We provide opportunities for leadership development, facilitating member success through recognition, mentoring, coaching, and preparing candidates for National board offices.

 ABWA Proud Code of Conduct

-1. All members will serve as goodwill ambassadors for the American Business Women’s Association.
+• As an ABWA member, I will serve as a goodwill Ambassador for the American Business Women’s Association.

-5. Members will not use their personal power to advance their personal interests.
+• As an ABWA member, I will not use my personal power or influence to advance my own interests.